Sijoejohn/Network-Device-Configuration-Backup/README.md

 "Temp123*" | ConvertTo-SecureString -AsPlainText -Force | ConvertFrom-SecureString | Out-File "C:\pass.txt”.

 Password – Temp123*
-Output File – Pass.txt in C drive
+Output File – pass.txt in C drive

 # How to use the script